Jenoptik: Operations

 As of 2021, Jenoptik reported about 4,900 employees and sales of 895 million Euros.
 Since June 1998 Jenoptik has been listed on the Frankfurt Stock Exchange and is included in the TecDAX index.
 The Jenoptik Group headquarters are in Jena (Thuringia).
 In addition to several major sites in Germany, Jenoptik has offices in 80 countries and major production sites in the US, France and Switzerland.
 It owns significant stakes in companies in Singapore, India, China, Korea, Japan and Australia.

 The company's customers include companies in the semiconductor equipment; electronics; life science and medical technology; and traffic and security industries.

 Dr. Stefan Traeger has been the chairman of the executive board of Jenoptik AG since May 1, 2017.
 Hans-Dieter Schumacher is the chief financial officer.

+Divisions

+Light & Optics

+The Light & Optics division of Jenoptik serves as a development and production partner for optical and micro-optical systems, catering to information and communication technologies, security and defense technology, and application solutions for the life science industry as well as laser, automotive and lighting applications.
+This division contributed to the development and manufacture of the electronics for the Leica M9 camera and included the Swiss view camera manufacturer Sinar.
+As of 2008, it employed around 1,000 people.